christian-byrne/linear-algebra-notes/chapter03_matrix/notes/matrix-properties.md

 ## Zero Matrix

 A zero matrix is a matrix where all elements are zero.
 It is denoted by $0$ or $0_{m \times n}$ if the size is not clear from the context.

+# Rank

+The rank of a matrix is the maximum number of linearly independent rows or columns in the matrix.
+It is denoted by $rank(A)$.

+# Symmetry

+A matrix is symmetric if it is equal to its transpose.
+For example, a 3x3 symmetric matrix $A$ has the property

+$A = A^T$

+# Span and Linear Independence

+A span of matrices is the set of all possible linear combinations of the matrices.
+For example, the span of two matrices $A$ and $B$ is the set of all matrices of the form $cA + dB$ where $c$ and $d$ are scalars.

+Matrices are linearly independent if no matrix in the set can be expressed as a linear combination of the others.
+For example, two matrices $A$ and $B$ are linearly independent if $cA + dB = 0$ implies $c = d = 0$.